Britain Against Cancer

 Here you can find information on the sessions which have taken place at previous conferences.

-In 2011, the conference focused on the theme of Achieving quality: Getting cancer services right in the new NHS.
+Britain Against Cancer 2011 focused on Achieving Quality: Getting cancer services right in new NHS.